soul-traveller/read_image_patch_colors/index.md

 Sampled RGB → RGB percentage (0–100):
 `RGB_percent = (R_16bit / 65535) * 100`

-Conversions use python-colormath according to selected color space (“srgb” / “adobergb”).
+Conversions use ArgyllCMS xicclu with selected color icc profile (default “sRGB.icm”).

 The patch with the highest XYZ_Y is stored as `APPROX_WHITE_POINT`.